Continuity of discrete homomorphisms of diffeomorphism groups

 \end{definition}

 The fact that $U_i$ is a finite collection is necessary.
-Even though we may be able to embed an infinite collection of $M$'s in a closed manifold $N$, if the collection is not finite, the homomorphism $\Phi$ is not well defined, there are always examples of $f \in \Dc(M)$ such that $\Phi(f)$ is not $C^{\infty}$.\\
+Even though we may be able to embed an infinite collection of $M$'s in a closed manifold $N$, if the collection is not finite, the homomorphism $\Phi$ is not well defined.To illustrate better this point, observe the following:\\